hllleb/workout-tracker/README.md

 An ASP.NET Core MVC application for tracking workouts and meals.
 The MVP focuses on workouts, exercises, meals, and products with Identity-based authentication and persistence in SQL Server.

+### Deployed application can be accessed at: https://workout-tracker-eragdqbsbkbmhdb3.germanywestcentral-01.azurewebsites.net/

 ## MVP Scope
 - Workouts and exercise entries with CRUD.
 - Meals with manual entries or optional product search from FatSecret.